RobinaMirbahar/Learn-AWS-Cloud-Practictioner/README.md

 -
 ## What you'll learn

-- We will have learn deep dive overview on what AWS Cloud is all about.
+- We will learn deep dive overview on what AWS Cloud is all about.